Join 8,000 Iceland Travel Fans & Unlock Exclusive Discounts

 Tip 5: Explaining layers

-We are going to talk about layers a lot.
+I am going to talk about layers a lot.
 But what does that mean?
-Well, layers are simply the method of wearing many clothing items instead of just one or two.
-So for example, if you are going on a hike, you might wear some very thick trousers which you hope will protect you from the elements.
-But this might be a mistake.
+Well, layering is simply the practice of wearing multiple clothing items instead of just one or two.
+So, for example, if you are going on a hike, you might wear some very thick trousers which you hope will protect you from the elements.
+But this is a mistake.
 You might be OK, to begin with, but then things start to heat up.
-You will be super hot and drenched in sweat, and as a result, you will not get any joy from your hike.
-A better method would be to wear woolen underwear which breaths.
-Also, wear Thin dry-fit shorts, dry-fit pants, and then an outer softshell which dampens wind and protects against rain.
+You will be super hot and drenched in sweat.
+As a result, you will not get any joy from your hike.
+A better method would be to wear breathable wool underwear.
+Wear thin dry-fit shorts, dry-fit pants, and a softshell outer layer that blocks wind and protects against rain.
 All of these items ‘breathe,’ reducing sweating.
+And since you are wearing layers, you simply remove or add to the layers as needed.
+In other words, If things heat up sufficiently, ditch your shell and trousers and show off your beautiful legs.

 Tip 6: Treat your feet right